 In separating that fear from the memory, you can remember your angels from a place of peace.
 Yes, you will always carry sadness.
 But it won't feel like a heavy sadness that knocks you down into a hole every time.
 It will feel like a wave - a transient experience where you feel it, and then it passes.

 That is grief recovery and I know you can get there too.
 You're not taking too long to "get over it".
 You're not wallowing or "not moving on".
 This is trauma.
-Healing Hearts program is now open!
+The Whole Story program is now open!

 Check out the free webinar to learn more about the program & learn about the missing link that's kept you from experiencing true relief from your past trauma and grief.